nntcao/Programming-Languages---Assignment-1/README.md

 The input consists of two files and one set operation to execute (difference, union, intersection).

+Every function except for a few file I/O functions and the main function can be converted to a lambda function.
+A few functions have been converted to satisfy assignment requirements.

 # Running Unit Tests
 Two sets of unit tests are supplied.
 To run the test simply run the following commands: